 that we who are alive

-First, Paul deals with the special resurrection of all church saints prior to the Tribulation period.
+First, Paul deals with the special resurrection of all church saints before the Tribulation period.
 Those who “are alive” here are believers still alive when Jesus comes again.
 They never experienced death.

-Paul includes himself in those he named as living and remaining at Christ’s return, because he was not at all certain whether he might die first.
+Paul includes himself in those he named as living and remaining at Christ’s return because he was not certain whether he might die first.
 He believed the Lord’s return could occur at any moment in his lifetime.
-He was disappointed, but not mistaken.
+He was disappointed but not mistaken.
 The Rapture is a signless, timeless event that is always imminent.
 Jesus can come at any time.
-Each generation of Christians have justification to expect the Lord to come in their generation.
+Each generation of Christians has justification to expect the Lord to come in their generation.

 until the coming of the Lord

 The second component God uniquely revealed to Paul was the Rapture.
 The idea that the Messiah would come to earth and raise the dead saints of Israel in the Old Testament was not unique to New Testament Christians.
 However, the idea of a Rapture was unique because there is no hint of this concept from Genesis to Malachi.